Doomsday Mom Lori Vallow Tries to Get Judge Booted From Case

 It’s not clear why Vallow—who has refused to cooperate with the investigation into her missing children—wants Madison County Magistrate Judge Faren Eddins disqualified; her lawyer’s filing didn’t give a reason.

-She appeared before him last week, requesting that her $5 million bail be lowered to $10,000.
+She appeared before Eddins last week, requesting that her $5 million bail be lowered to $10,000.
 Eddins lowered it to $1 million, but Vallow hasn’t been able to secure a bond.

 A number of bondsmen have been in touch with Vallow, but none have been willing to take her on.